dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Copy files to DTC Web Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there is access to the internal DTC web server, copy over the tarfile and the environment file to the staging directory:
+If you have access to the internal DTC web server, copy over the tarfile and the environment file to the staging directory:

 .. parsed-literal::